 It’s also important that there is onsite staff available when a contractor is working at the community.
 In the slight chance there is a problem, the contractor has a team member that can assist.

 6. Understanding the Size of the Company

 Is this a one man business or are there multiple crews?
 If there’s a breakdown of equipment or transportation vehicles, will there be any delays in meeting the schedules?
 Depending on the size of your property its important to check with references.
-Both the caliber of work, but also the size of the properties.
+Confirm both the caliber of work, and the size of the properties that has been serviced.
 Finding out three weeks into the season, that your grounds are “just a little too much” for his crew.
 Could leave you scrambling to get a place on another schedule.

 The grounds maintenance service is a large financial investment.
 The property appearance, your curb appeal is the first impression.
 Using these tips can help get the results you need to present an attractive property for your residents and your prospects.

 - Increase Resident Referrals - May 26, 2021

 - Update Team Meeting Agenda With Recaps - May 19, 2021

 - Don’t Underestimate The Value Of A Leasing Appointment - May 12, 2021